Why buy from us?

 I’m a foundation paper piecing lover.
 What’s the point of doing this on my embroidery machine?

 Every single block that you make with your embroidery machine, using the same design, will give you the exact same result.
-Your seams are accurate, your points are perfect, and well I am biased, but it all turns out beautifully.
+Your seams are accurate, your points are perfect, and it all turns out beautifully.
 Imagine doing that every time.

 I like doing patchwork with famous designer’s patterns and well-known fabric manufacturers.

 That’s wonderful.
 Keep on doing that.
 Someday Lavender Quilting Farm’s panels will also be well known and famous quilters will be coming to us for their fabric panels – it could be you too.

 Yes, I suppose it does.
 This is not a solution for patchworkers.
 Panels are intended for those of us who like to quilt, but not take the time to make each block.
 Fabric panels are also called cheater quilts – so you’re right, it is cheating.
 And for some that’s ok, but if it doesn’t sit right with you, that’s perfectly ok too.

 Award winning quilters are selling panels, what awards do you have?

 Let’s see, I have the mom of the year award for the past 15 years running – that’s about the best award I can get.